FujiNetWIFI/fujinet-hardware/Coco/README.md

 # Usage

-Rev000 - Insert into cart slot and plug attached cable into your Coco's serial port.
+Insert into cart slot and plug attached cable into your Coco's serial port.

-Assuming the FujiNet device (and CocoSDC if needed) is correctly flashed, it should launch into the Fujinet config app on power up.
+Assuming the FujiNet device is correctly flashed, it should launch into the Fujinet config app on power up.

 ![fujinet-loading](../docs/Coco/fujinet-loading.jpg)